Surveyors - Patient Partners-Indigenous Health Services

 Surveyors are reviewers who assess the performance of health organizations against standards of care and identify opportunities for improvement.
 Patient Partners are trained as surveyors and play a key role in assessing criteria related to people-centred care.
 Having a patient lens brings that crucial perspective on patient experience and people-centred care.

 Terms: Must be available to participate in a minimum of 10 survey days per year (approximately 2 surveys per year).
+Additionally, some preparation and travel time may be required.
+Surveyors must also participate in initial training and complete ongoing learning requirements.

 Personal laptops are required.
 Please reach out to discuss further if this is a barrier to you applying for this role and we will seek to find a solution.